Esukhia/sympound-python/README.md

 ### adding dictionaries

 Then some dictionaries can be added through the `load_dictionary` function, typically taking a file path as argument.
 The format of the dictionary is typically either a list of words (one per line), or a list of word and frequency (separated by a space).
-See [example-dict2.txt](example-dict2.txt) for an example.
+See [example-dict.txt](example-dict.txt) for an example.

 You can also add entries directly with `create_dictionary_entry(key, count)` where `key` is the valid string and `count` the frequency associated with it.
 This is the advised method to use if your data is not in a simple format like the previously described dictionary.